The 6 Step Guide to Turn Your Small Business into a Franchise

 Now that you know whether your business will be an individual franchisee or area franchise or something entirely different, you need to give your franchisees bang for their buck – a well-recognized, well-loved brand that they can sell in each of their locations.

 Invest time in carefully crafting your brand identity – your logo, your main colors, your key messaging, taglines, etc. Once you have the building blocks of your brand in place, start infusing some character into your brand and flesh out a clear brand personality.
-This is where you figure out what your brand stands for, who is your core target audience, what does your advertisement say, which platforms should you advertise on and so on.
+This is where you figure out what your brand stands for, who is your core target audience, what your advertisement says, which platforms should you advertise on, and so on.

 4. Identify and shortlist your core group of franchisees

 When you first start out your franchise business, it’s imperative to get going with partners who are as committed to the business as you are.
 You want people who are smart, understand your business inside out, and most importantly, can be trusted with your brand out in the big, bad world.

 Interview and shortlist franchisee partners by evaluating them on the following criteria: